NVIDIA/hpc-container-maker/docs/building_blocks.md

 PowerTools repository.
 The default is False.
 This parameter is ignored if the Linux distribution is not RHEL-based.

+- __release_stream__: Boolean flag to specify whether to enable the [CentOS release stream](https://wiki.centos.org/Manuals/ReleaseNotes/CentOSStream) repository.
+The default is False.
+This parameter is only recognized if the Linux distribution is RHEL-based and the version is 8.x.

 - __scl__: Boolean flag to specify whether to enable the Software Collections (SCL) repository.
 The default is False.
-This parameter is ignored if the Linux distribution is not RHEL-based.
+This parameter is only recognized if the Linux distribution is RHEL-based and the version is 7.x.

 - __yum__: A list of RPM packages to install.
 The default value is an empty list.